 Remove the bolt if you can.
 If not, use a reflector or light to illuminate the bore.
 Is the bore clean and bright?
 Look at the bore near the muzzle.
 Do you see jacket fouling or lead deposits?
 Many an “inaccurate” rifle can be made accurate again simply by cleaning the jacket fouling out of the bore.
 While looking down the bore, hold the barrel so a vertical or horizontal bar in a window reflects down the bore.
 If the reflection of the bar has a ‘break’ in it, the barrel is bent.
 Sight down the outside of the barrel and see if you can spot it.
 A slightly bent barrel can still be accurate, but will walk its shots when it heats up.
 A severely bent barrel must be replaced.

-Editor’s Note: This article is an excerpt of our new book Gun Digest Book of Modern Gun Values, 18th Edition.
+Editor's Note: This article is an excerpt from Gun Digest Book of Modern Gun Values, 18th Edition.

 Subscribe to the Gun Digest email newsletter and we'll send your print-at-home target pack right away.
 Just enter your email address below.